San Diego

 High workforce housing demand

-San Diego’s overall vacancy rate is low, but vacancies at Class B and C properties are even lower—just 2.4% in the first quarter of 2024, according to Moody’s CRE.
-Vacancies at higher-end Class A properties were 6.1%.
+San Diego’s overall vacancy rate is low, but vacancies at Class B and C properties are especially low.
+Though up slightly year over year, vacancies remained at just 2.5% in the fourth quarter of 2024, according to Moody’s.
+Vacancies at higher-end Class A properties were 6.6%.

 “The tight supply at workforce and affordable housing properties shows they tend to see very durable demand from renters,” said Matthew Krasinski, Senior Regional Sales Manager with Chase.